 Vintage after vintage, the wines are meticulously looked after at every step of the winemaking process, from the vines in the vineyard to the work in the cellar, and they never stop gaining precision and excellence.
 A major Saint-Estèphe domain, the château is a true ambassador of the Médoc.

-The origins of Phélan Ségur go back to the mid-eighteenth century when Bernard O’Phelan, a young Irishman, settled in Bordeaux and married one of the daughters of Daniel Guestier, a famous Bordeaux merchant.
+The origins of Phélan Ségur go back to the start of the 19th century when Bernard O’Phelan, a young Irishman, settled in Bordeaux and married one of the daughters of Daniel Guestier, a famous Bordeaux merchant.
 With the help of his father-in-law, he began to trade wine.
-In 1805, he acquired the Clos de Garramey, in Saint-Estèphe and in 1810 Domaine Ségur de Cabanac.
-He died in 1841, leaving behind a vast property named Château Ségur de Garramey (merging both names).
-Frank Ségur, his son, inherits this château.
-The latter will devote his life to improve the domain; he also became mayor of Saint-Estèphe, during thirty years.
+In 1805, he acquired Clos de Garramey in Saint-Estèphe and Domaine Ségur de Cabanac in 1810.
+He died in 1841, leaving behind a vast property named Château Ségur de Garramey (merging both the names).
+Frank Ségur, his son, inherited the château.
+The latter devoted his life to improving the domain, and he also became the mayor of Saint-Estèphe, a position he held thirty years.

 Saint-Estèphe: an exceptional terroir